autostatic/rtcqs/README.md

 ## Future plans

-- Make the project more modular so it gets easier to add new features
+- Make the project more dynamic and modular so it gets easier to add new features

 ## Contact